rigoneri/Syte2/README.md

+### :warning: Unmaintained

+Sorry, but this project is no longer maintained.
+Please checkout the new version [Syte2](https://github.com/rigoneri/Syte2) if interested.

+--

 # Syte2

 Syte2 is the new and refined version of [Syte](http://github.com/rigoneri/syte), a personal website with interactive social integrations.
 Syte2 integrates with Twitter, Instagram, Foursquare, Github, Dribbble, Spotify/Last.fm, YouTube and Tumblr.
 You can see it in action on [my personal site](http://rigoneri.com).